Rulsky/firebase-react-app/readme.md

-# WIP tool to make DX of react apps easier for firebase cloud functions users.
+# (WIP) tool to make DX of react apps easier for firebase cloud functions users.

-At the moment only transpiles es6 code for cloud functions - no dev server.
+At the moment this tool can:
+- To transpile es-next code into compatible one with firebase cloud functions.
+- Does server-side rendering (SSR) with hot module replacement (HMR) in development.
+- Does basic webpacking for hosting on firebase hosting.
+- Provides jest transformer to write tests with es-next syntax

 ## Configuring
-Out of the box it requires zero configuration, but you can tweak few things for your needs.
+Out of the box it requires zero configuration (jest is an exeption), but you can tweak few things for your needs.

 ### How:
 Add `fra` object to your `package.json` or create file `.frarc.json` in root of your project.

 Please note, that, at the moment the config from `package.json` will take precedence over `.frarc.json` and they won't be merged, so use one of them.
 If you feel that you need such functionality, please, open an issue with this feature request.

 ### Config options: